bamason2/ttp451-module/docs/labs/Lesson_2.md

 #### Task 2-1.4: Optional

 - Try generating your own DOE design using option “3” in the DOE testing script.
-- Also try
+- Also try:

   - Space filling design (Stratified Latin Hypercube Sampling)

     ![image](figs/lab2/fig_44_stratified_lhs_design.png)

   - Space filling design (SOBOL Sequence)

 ### Exercise 2-2: Cam Timing Design

 This part of the exercise consists of an experiment design followed by virtual engine testing that forms the first part of modelling a V8 spark ignition engine.
 You will use a single stage model and create a space filling design.
 You will then use the Design of Experiments (DOE) points generated and test it using a virtual engine Simulink&copy; model.
-The Simulink&copy; model will provide you with the experimental test results (datasets) which will be used for creating V8 engine model during calibration optimization lab.
+The Simulink&copy; model will provide you with the experimental test results (datasets) which will be used for creating V8 engine model during the calibration-optimization lab.
 The results generated from this lab task will be used for the modelling lab.
 Please save the generated result in the active folder (or your current MATLAB&copy; folder).

-The following figure shows the flowchart for the second lesson in the Design of Experiments Workshop
+The following figure shows the flowchart for this second task in the Design of Experiments Workshop

 ![image](figs/lab2/fig_45_design_of_experiments_flowchart.png)